anthonycr/Lightning-Browser/README.md

 * Code additions are always welcome
 * Please add translations/translation fixes as you see need
 * Change ````FinalVariables.MAX_TABS```` from 5 to 50 to change the Lightning to the paid version
-* DO NOT USE PROGUARD WHEN COMPILING.
-Hidden methods used will be obfuscated and things like file uploading will not work.
+* Beware when using proguard while compiling.
+Some methods should not be obfuscated.
+Use the proguard settings file I provided for best results.